Docs/Tools & Features/Permissions & Security

 SafeAuto-execute, no promptread_file, list_files, search_files, git_status, memory_list

-WritePrompts once per sessionwrite_file, edit_file, git_commit, web_fetch
+WritePrompts once per tool, per model (persists for the session)write_file, edit_file, git_commit, web_fetch

 DangerousAlways promptsrun_command